E. Honda: Appearances

-In his backstory in Street Fighter II, E. Honda is mentioned to have begun his training as a child, singularly focused on becoming the greatest sumo wrestler of all time.
-He would eventually achieve the highly revered title of "Ōzeki" (in the English localization of the early Street Fighter II ports, he is stated as having achieved the title, Yokozuna).
-Honda became upset that the rest of the world did not view sumo wrestling with the reverence of the Japanese.
-He entered into the second World Warrior tournament intent on showing everyone that sumo wrestlers rank among the greatest fighters in the world.
-Beyond this, he yearns also to improve and prove his own strength, as well as earn the title of Yokuzuna.
-While involved in the tournament, he takes the opportunity to investigate Shadaloo, in response to sumo wrestlers having taken drugs he traced back to the organization.
-His face painting and culturally-ambiguous name assisted him in his covert operations.
-Following the tournament and the fall of Shadaloo, Honda returned to Japan where he continued wrestling professionally and continuing to run his bath house and training his disciples.
+As introduced in Street Fighter II, Honda is focused on becoming the greatest sumo wrestler of all time, and teaches sumo to several students.
+However, upon learning that the world outside of Japan did not consider sumo a true sport, he left his dojo and entered the martial arts tournament to prove that sumo wrestlers rank among the greatest fighters in the world.

 Honda makes a cameo appearance in Street Fighter Alpha 2, during Sodom's storyline.
 Sodom, obsessed with both Japanese culture and trying to revive Mad Gear, attempts to recruit sumo wrestlers, citing them as strong warriors.
-To achieve this he enters a sumo wrestling competition and faces "Fujinoyama", who is revealed to be Honda.
+To achieve this, he enters a sumo wrestling competition and faces "Fujinoyama", who is revealed to be Honda.
 Agreeing to the match, Honda defeats Sodom but is impressed by his effort nevertheless according to their dialogue in Alpha 3.
 In Street Fighter Alpha 3, his storyline in this game serves more of a prologue to his appearance in Street Fighter II, with him traveling the world looking for strong opponents and to show the strength of sumo wrestling.
 Here he meets Ryu and has a sparring match with him and tells Sakura later on where she can find him.
 About this time he fights Sodom again in a friendly match as well.
 His wanderings lead him to Shadaloo's base where he meets Zangief and while the actual extent of which is unknown the two are confirmed to have worked together to help destroy the base.
 In the aftermath he took in a few of Bison's Dolls to give them somewhere to stay until they could regain their memories (which ones in particular is never exactly certain due to Capcom reusing sprites in his ending for the Dolls).
-According to this game's ending and supported by his card profile in SNK vs. Capcom: Card Fighters DS he may additionally have given them training in sumo during their stay, though none of his pupils in other games are female leaving this definitely up to question.
+According to this game's ending and supported by his card profile in SNK vs. Capcom: Card Fighters DS, he may additionally have given them training in sumo during their stay, though none of his pupils in other games are female leaving this definitely up to question.